 The McGraw Fellows

-Five veteran journalists won grants of up to $15,000 as the Winter 2016 recipients of the McGraw Fellowships for Business Journalism.
+Seven veteran journalists won grants of up to $15,000 as the 2016 recipients of the McGraw Fellowships for Business Journalism.

 The McGraw Fellowships, an initiative of the Harold W. McGraw, Jr. Center for Business Journalism at the CUNY Graduate School of Journalism, were created in 2014 to support ambitious coverage of critical issues related to the U.S. economy and business.